lloydkevin/hugo-wd/content/post/2007-11-21-cakephp-bake-baking-models-controllers-views-cakephp-12.md

 This will generate a new application folder called _baz_ ready for use.
 After this, you would go to the application folder and set up your configurations; core.php, database.php, etc. One thing about baking an application from scratch is that it bakes the application with a new, random Security Salt variable.
 Pretty cool huh?

-You could even bake your database configuration for the database.php file, but let&#8217;s keep not get carried away here.
+You could even bake your database configuration for the database.php file, but let's keep not get carried away here.

 ### Baking Models